0x73616D/Get-System-Info/README.md

 # Windows System Info Utility

-This repository contains a set of C++ functions for retrieving various system information on a Windows machine.
-The functions provided can be used to get details about the user's environment, including system hardware, software, and configuration.
+This repository provides a collection of C++ functions for retrieving various system information on a Windows machine.
+These functions allow you to access details about the user's environment, including system hardware, software, and configuration.

 ## Features